 Biden hasn’t been able to do much about rising inflation.
 He tried cajoling OPEC+ to increase output but wasn’t successful.
 The administration hasn’t been able to move forward on the Iran Nuclear Deal, which could help add more barrels of oil to global markets.

-Overall, Biden’s first year as president has been the proverbial "glass half full, half empty."
-Whether you find the glass half empty or half full depends on which side of the political divide you belong.
+Overall, Biden’s tenure as president has been the proverbial "glass half full, half empty."
+Whether you find the glass half empty or half full depends on which side of the political divide you belong to.